jacobp100/jacob-does-code/cv.md

 ## Skills

 {:.lead}
 Senior JavaScript developer specialising in React and React Native.
-Contributor to React Native, good with Swift, Objective C, and some Java on Android
+Contributor to React Native, experienced with iOS devlopment, SwiftUI & Swift, and Objective C

 #### JavaScript